kvshvlin/yourmailproject/here'sourbusinessmodel.md

 **Here's our business model**.

-We run a business model to create revenue for various illustrators.
+We run Your Mail Project to create revenue for various illustrators.
 We are sharing the following information to demystify our business model.

 The package of 11 blank postcards costs,
 = Rs.
 (05.50 for the blank postcards + 05.00 for the envelope + 41.50 for speed post)